MISSION 3.2: Supply & Demand

 Having not bought a copy of White Dwarf in over 10 years prior to last month, I decided to break that run and give the much heralded ‘new format’ ago.
 As you will see form the review I wrote for that issue, my feelings were that, overall it was a step in the right direction but it still had many problems to deal with and a long way to go until it was back to its absolute best.

 Another month has gone by, and with it another has come another instalment of the venerable White Dwarf.
 Has it managed to maintain the momentum of last month’s issue, or slipped back into the bad old habits of yestermonth?
 Let’s have a look… Continue reading

 Another round up of my articles over on Creative Twilight.
-I have been a bit lax this month (it was my birthday after all!) and as such have only managed to post measly two articles:
+It has been another lax month, my excuse this time being that I welcomed a tiny human into the world!
+As such have only managed to post two measly articles:

 September 5th: A reveiw of the new White Dwarf